The Importance of an AA Sponsor

 Where to Find an AA Sponsor

-Now that you know why an AA sponsor is so important, it’s time to find one.
+Now that you know why an AA sponsor is so important, it’s time to find one by going to an AA meeting.
 AA meetings are a great resource to find a sponsor.
 Recommendations from peers within these groups are usually solid and you can talk in detail with other member about their sponsor.
 From these conversations, you can probably find a good fit for your personality and situation.

 You don’t have to settle for the first name you get.
 Spend a little time talking with sponsor candidates so you can both get to know each other.
 When you find the right one, you’ll sense a deep connection and the conversation will flow comfortably.
 Trusting your instincts is good, but remember to dig a little deeper in the sponsor’s own history with addiction, note any relapses and discuss his most recent successes.
 It’s like interviewing someone for a job.